Walmart WFS vs Amazon FBA: Weighing the Pros and Cons

 ✅ You prefer less competition and better product visibility.

-✅ You need simplified logistics with Walmart’s retail infrastructure.
+✅ You need simplified logistics with Walmart’s retail infrastructure, supported by Walmart CRM software with order tracking.

 Choose Amazon FBA If: